New Year card

+P.F.

-A card with the inscriptions P. F. (standing for the French words "pour féliciter") is used as a New Year card expressing good wishes for the coming year or in social correspondence extending congratulations.
+P.F.
+(PF), standing for the French words "pour féliciter" (lit. "to congratulate"), is used as an abbreviation for New Year wish, expressing good wishes for the coming year or in social correspondence extending congratulations.

+Czech Republic, Slovakia, Czech lands

-P. F. cards are generally used only in the Czech Republic and Slovakia.
-The phrase is not used in this sense in French-speaking countries.
+PF New Year cards are generally used only in the Czech Republic and Slovakia, former Czechoslovakia, being taken over from 19th century's Czech lands.

+The phrase is not used in this sense in French-speaking nor other countries.

+"On eSbirky [a web of the Czech National Museum] you will find countless of these small (and not only) graphic works with the classic abbreviation PF, or pour feliciter, translated as 'congratulations'."